lsst-dm/dmtn-316/index.md

 ### Application Roles

-Each Rubin application should have the following roles defined to manage and operate the application.
+Each Rubin application will have the following roles defined to manage and operate the application.
 A person can hold more than one role.

 | Role | Responsibilities |
 | ---- | ---------------- |